canidlogic/dog/doc/Database.md

 The `vid` is the SQLite `rowid` alias field.
 The `vkey` is the configuration variable name, which has the name format defined earlier and must be unique within the table.
 The `vval` is the value assigned to the configuration variable, which may be NULL.

+See `Vars.md` for the configuration variables that may be used in this table.

 ## Page table

 The `page` table stores all the content pages within the Dog CMS.
 It has the following structure: